hbisgin/geocoder/README.md

-Twitter Location Profile Geocoder
+Location Geocoder
 ======================
+Reads in "cityName,stateName" or "cityName,stateAbbreviation" pairs and outputs (latitude,longitude) pairs.

-Geoconding Twitter users' location profiles into coordinates.
+This geocoder has been used in geocoding Twitter users' location profiles into coordinates (e.g. [this IPYNB](http://nbviewer.ipython.org/github/oztalha/GeoInfluence/blob/master/analysis/Locations.ipynb) creates a map of followers of Governor of ND).

-This geocoder can geocode in the form of "stateName,cityName" or "stateAbbreviation,cityName".

 This geocoding method is adopted in the research papers [1] [2].

+Note: Works both in Python 2 and 3.

 Usage
 ------